Bobo-Dioulasso: Colonial Period

+Independence

 Due to its strong economic contributions, following the nation's gaining independence in 1960, the city was called "the economic capital of the country" (as opposed to the administrative capital, Ouagadougou).
 Bobo-Dioulasso's economic advantage vis-à-vis the capital has declined following decades of government policy favoring Ouagadougou.
 Little new industry arrived in the city during the 1980s and 1990s.
 Some enterprises either closed down or relocated to the capital.
 Economic life was primarily reduced to commerce grounded in the agriculture of the region and services.

-Since 2000 the city of Bobo-Dioulasso has engaged in a new growth spurt, gaining in population and economic vitality.
+Since 2000 the city of Bobo-Dioulasso has enjoyed a new growth spurt, gaining in population and economic vitality.
 Residents have returned home following the internal crisis in neighboring Ivory Coast, and the economy has been stimulated by new demands for its goods.
 The central government has invested more development funds in the city; for example, the new West African Centre for Economic and Social Studies is a college intended as the first piece of development of the second university of the country.